 1. Currency Conversion

-You can either do this at a local bank in your Country of origin, or you can bring some cash with you and convert it at the airport.
+You can either do this at a local bank in your country of origin, or you can bring some cash with you and convert it to the airport.

-Once in Germany, there are ATMs, just like in the U.S. and other countries, but you’ll want to get some Euro right away so you can buy food and get transportation, so be prepared and don’t forget to convert your cash into Euro as soon as possible.
+Once in Germany, there are ATMs, just like in the U.S. and other countries, but you’ll want to get some Euro right away to buy food and get transportation, so be prepared and don’t forget to convert your cash into Euro as soon as possible.
 For more, see our page about German currency.